Qianzhuang: Structure of the qianzhuang

 The "Eight Butlers" structure of the qianzhuang.

-The basic organisational structure of the qianzhuang was based on a system known as the "Eight Butlers structure", in this structure the qianzhuang was led by the manager and his associates as well as a supervisor, the subordinate staff consisted of employees which were collectively known as the "Eight Butlers", these "Eight Butlers" include accountants, cashier, clerical staff, exchange managers, financial marketers, interbank managers, receptionists, and salesmen.
-These staff members all had their own apprentices subordinate to them.
-What rank each staff member had within each qianzhuang was very dependent on the needs and business strategy of every individual qianzhuang, for example a qianzhuang with low funds was more dependent on their interbank manager lending money, but qianzhuang that were richer tended to place the salesmen at the top of the "Eight Butlers" hierarchy because they were more important in expanding their business and other positions like that of interbank manager was placed second and that of accountant third.
+The basic organisational structure of the qianzhuang was based on a system known as the "Eight Butlers structure".
 The most important and powerful staff member of a qianzhuang was the manager who was responsible for most decisions that were made by the bank such as dealing with daily trifles, business transactions, and the transfer of staff members.
 Because of the power the manager held the shareholders had to make sure that they'd always hire the most qualified individual for the task, as this job required a great deal of trust and the selection process had to be done as carefully as possible to ensure that the most qualified manager headed the operation.
 Some shareholders would appoint supervisors to supervise these managers to make sure that they always had the best interest of the shareholders in mind and could report anything to the shareholders at any time.

 Many qianzhuang also hired several associates to assist the manager, and the number of staff from each position as low as apprentice to as high as manager was never certain, as all employees are shifted according to both the scale and the focus of the business.
 Staff members of a qianzhuang were either hired directly by the shareholders or were recommended by managers.
 It is only natural that such an organisational structure can not only maintain the authority of the management, but could also implement policies and guidelines effectively.
 This structure also allowed for there to be plenty of flexibly so the qianzhuang were highly adaptable to changing circumstances.
-There were not only checks and balances between the same level of authority, but there were also a number of supervisory constraints between the upper and lower levels of the staff, this was done as a way to enhance the ability of qianzhuang enterprises to withstand more risks.
+There were not only checks and balances between the same level of authority, but there were also a number of supervisory constraints between the upper and lower levels of the staff; this was done as a way to enhance the ability of qianzhuang enterprises to withstand more risks.